MSNBC host Joy Reid targets Crist with anti-gay comments in old blog posts

 MSNBC host Joy Reid wrote a dozen blog posts from 2007-2009 containing offensive homophobic remarks and anti-gay jokes.

 The old blog posts -- unearthed by a Twitter user and reported by Mediaite -- targeted former Florida Gov. Charlie Crist, whom Reid mocked as “Miss Charlie” for being gay and closeted even though there was never any proof that he was.
-The posts fanned rumors of Crist's sexual orientation and his political opponents tried to tar him with the gossip during his governorship.
+The posts fanned rumors of Crist's sexual orientation and his political opponents tried to tar him with the gossip during his governorship -- when he was a Republican.

 The controversial host apologized Sunday for the posts.